Forest - Change

 I feel light.

-My hunger and thirst is gone.
+Hunger and thirst are gone.

 The orange fire roars around me.